Jacques Derrida: Phenomenology vs structuralism debate (1959)

 In the early 1960s, Derrida began speaking and writing publicly, addressing the most topical debates at the time.
 One of these was the new and increasingly fashionable movement of structuralism, which was being widely favoured as the successor to the phenomenology approach, the latter having been started by Husserl sixty years earlier.
 Derrida's countercurrent take on the issue, at a prominent international conference, was so influential that it reframed the discussion from a celebration of the triumph of structuralism to a "phenomenology vs structuralism debate".

 Phenomenology, as envisioned by Husserl, is a method of philosophical inquiry that rejects the rationalist bias that has dominated Western thought since Plato in favor of a method of reflective attentiveness that discloses the individual's "lived experience"; for those with a more phenomenological bent, the goal was to understand experience by comprehending and describing its genesis, the process of its emergence from an origin or event.
 For the structuralists, this was a false problem, and the "depth" of experience could in fact only be an effect of structures which are not themselves experiential.

 In that context, in 1959, Derrida asked the question: Must not structure have a genesis, and must not the origin, the point of genesis, be already structured, in order to be the genesis of something?
 In other words, every structural or "synchronic" phenomenon has a history, and the structure cannot be understood without understanding its genesis.
 At the same time, in order that there be movement or potential, the origin cannot be some pure unity or simplicity, but must already be articulated—complex—such that from it a "diachronic" process can emerge.
 This original complexity must not be understood as an original positing, but more like a default of origin, which Derrida refers to as iterability, inscription, or textuality.
 It is this thought of originary complexity that sets Derrida's work in motion, and from which all of its terms are derived, including "deconstruction".

-Derrida's method consisted in demonstrating the forms and varieties of this originary complexity, and their multiple consequences in many fields.
-He achieved this by conducting thorough, careful, sensitive, and yet transformational readings of philosophical and literary texts, to determine what aspects of those texts run counter to their apparent systematicity (structural unity) or intended sense (authorial genesis).
+Derrida's method consisted of demonstrating the forms and varieties of this originary complexity, and their multiple consequences in many fields.
+He achieved this by conducting thorough, careful, sensitive, and yet transformational readings of philosophical and literary texts to determine what aspects of those texts run counter to their apparent systematicity (structural unity) or intended sense (authorial genesis).
 By demonstrating the aporias and ellipses of thought, Derrida hoped to show the infinitely subtle ways in which this originary complexity, which by definition cannot ever be completely known, works its structuring and destructuring effects.